Licensing of HMOs

 You will not need a licence if the property is:

 - managed by a health service body;

 - occupied by the owner and their family with no more than two lodgers; and

 - occupied by two people who are not of the same household.

-The fee for a HMO licence is currently £730, payable by debit or credit card if you apply online.
+The fee for a HMO licence is currently £750, payable by debit or credit card.